tml-tuebingen/pags/README.md

   <img src="images/landing.png" width="90%" alt="Conceptual Overview"/>
 </p>

-This is the code repository for the NeurIPS'23 paper "Which Models have Perceptually-Aligned Gradients?
-An Explanation via Off-Manifold Robustness" by Suraj Srinivas, Sebastian Bordt and Himabindu Lakkaraju.
+This is the code repository for the NeurIPS'23 paper "[Which Models have Perceptually-Aligned Gradients?
+An Explanation via Off-Manifold Robustness](https://openreview.net/forum?id=kgCADZ2ek8)" by Suraj Srinivas*, Sebastian Bordt* and Himabindu Lakkaraju.

 The repository contains the code to train regularized models on the different dataset, estimate on- and off-manifold robustness, and produce the various figures in the paper.